 Current state of discussion

 The arguments for and against mandatory transformation have been discussed among Working Group members but there is no clear consensus at this stage.
-Therefore, the Working Group has decided to use this Initial Report to put forward alternative recommendations and encourage community feedback.
+Therefore, the Working Group has decided to use this Initial Report to put forward alternative recommendations and encourage community feedback which will be reflected in the final report.

 The various draft recommendations currently under consideration by the Working Group are as follows.